wuxc/pywin32doc/md/win32security.md

   - [LookupAccountName](win32security.md#win32securitylookupaccountname)

-    Accepts the name of a system and an account as input.
-It retrieves a security identifier (SID) for the account and the name of the domain on which the account was found.&nbsp;
+    Accepts the name of a system and an account as input\.
+It retrieves a security identifier \(SID\) for the account and the name of the domain on which the account was found\.&nbsp;

   - [LookupAccountSid](win32security.md#win32securitylookupaccountsid)

-    Accepts a security identifier (SID) as input.
-It retrieves the name of the account for this SID and the name of the first domain on which this SID is found.&nbsp;
+    Accepts a security identifier \(SID\) as input\.
+It retrieves the name of the account for this SID and the name of the first domain on which this SID is found\.&nbsp;

   - [GetBinarySid](win32security.md#win32securitygetbinarysid)

-    Accepts a SID string (eg: S-1-5-32-544) and returns the SID as a PySID object.&nbsp;
+    Accepts a SID string \(eg: S-1-5-32-544\) and returns the SID as a PySID object\.&nbsp;

   - [SetSecurityInfo](win32security.md#win32securitysetsecurityinfo)